Do you want to become a citizen of the United States through marriage?

 If everything goes as planned and your application is approved, you will be issued a green card and will be able to live and work in the United States permanently.

-How Do You Apply For Obtaining citizenship After Marriage?
+How Do You Apply for Citizenship After Marriage?

-The process of obtaining for citizenship after marriage is rather simple.
+The process of obtaining citizenship after marriage is rather simple.

 After getting married, you and your spouse will need to apply for a green card.

 You will be permitted to live and work in the United States indefinitely once you have obtained your green card.

 After three years of marriage (or two years if you are the spouse of a U.S. citizen), you will be eligible to petition for citizenship.

 To apply for citizenship, you must complete an application and submit it to the United States Citizenship and Immigration Services (USCIS).